-- In 2018, Yuchai revised its classification system for light-, medium- and heavy-duty engines.
-See "Certain Definitions and Supplemental Information."
+The 2017, 2018 and 2019 data reflect Yuchai's revision of its classification system for light-, medium- and heavy-duty engines, which was implemented in 2018.
+For more information, see "Certain Definitions and Supplemental Information."

-- (1) Includes passenger car engines.

-- (2) Includes natural gas engines.
+- (1) Includes passenger car engines. - (2) Includes natural gas engines.